perechen/tartu_digmet_2019_stylometry/README.md

 3. Bruteforce lazy SVM for predicting political "bias" in media;
 4. Iterative SVM to check dispersion of results (loops are working better when running in .Rmd)

  Slides include introduction to stylometry and distances & "stylo" package guide

+ Also check [Tidy Text Mining workshop](https://github.com/peeter-t2/TM-TartuSummer2019) from Peeter Tinits!